OSGeo/gdal/gdal/doc/source/drivers/vector/gml.rst

    or so on).
 -  The **GML_SKIP_RESOLVE_ELEMS HUGE** method supports the following further configuration option:

-   -  you can use **GML_GFS_TEMPLATE** **path_to_template.gfs** in order
-      to unconditionally use a predefined GFS file.
-This option is really useful when you are planning to import many distinct GML files in subsequent steps [**-append**] and you absolutely want to preserve a fully consistent data layout for the whole GML set.
-      Please, pay attention not to use the **-lco LAUNDER=yes** setting when using **GML_GFS_TEMPLATE**; this should break the correct recognition of attribute names between subsequent GML import runs.

 TopoSurface interpretation rules [polygons and internal holes]
 --------------------------------------------------------------